koopmyers/tube/addons/tube/README.md

 #### 1. Creating a `TubeContext`

 First, create a new `TubeContext` for your project `in Godot FileSystem inspector -> Create New -> TubeContext`.
 And do the following :
 1. Enter a `App ID` in your `TubeContext`.
-App ID must be exactly 15 characters.
+App ID must be exactly 15 ASCII characters.
 You can generate one automatically by clicking `Generate App ID`.
 App ID must be the same on all instance of your game.

 > [!TIP]
 > If your game is only intended for local play, you can skip the following steps 2 and 3.